hemanyaarora/hemanyaarora/README.md

 ### Introduction 🚀
 I am an AI enthusiast who has a knack for working with data and creating long term solutions.
-- ⚡ Fun fact: In my pass time, I enjoy cooking.
-I also like lifting weights for fun.
+- ⚡ Fun fact: In my pass time, I enjoy cooking and lifting weights for fun.

 ### Things I am currently working on 🔭
 - Projects I am passionate about.